dmatscheko/filesystem/README.md

 uv run filesystem /Users/dma/Eigenes/Development/mcp/base
 ```

-If it does not build, you can try:
+If you changed the code, run the following to rebuild everything:
 ```bash
 uv cache clean
 ```